runtimeverification/wasm-semantics/media/202001-presentation-thesis-chalmers.md

 . . .

-... and Wasm has more applications than just smart contracts.
+\flushright\footnotesize (... and Wasm has more applications than just smart contracts.)

 WRC20
 -----